 As you know, or can surmise, the integer data type comes from types which are intrinsic in the language and named primitive types.

-It is supposed that the abstract data type named Person you have invented and declared somewhere.
+It is supposed that the abstract data type named Person has been invented by you and declared somewhere.
 From the language point of view, this is a new data type.

 3.2 Abstraction